 Develop buyer personas

-Because they know who’s buying and why your sales team is on the front line of your organization.
+Because they know who’s buying and why your sales team is on the front line of your organisation.
 Marketing, on the other hand, understands your industry and who should be targeted.
 This means that the best buyer personas are determined by a fusion of marketing research and insights from your actual customers.

-Your sales team can provide insights and generalizations about the leads they’ve been interacting with while your marketing team is conducting research that can inform more broader insights.
+Your sales team can provide insights and generalisations about the leads they’ve been interacting with while your marketing team is conducting research that can inform more broader insights.
 Despite these differences, both teams are ultimately focused on engaging the same prospects and need to be aligned on decisions and pricing.

 Together, both teams should develop comprehensive buyer personas so they can effectively target your ideal customer, increase acquisition, and generate targeted ads and pitches.

-Establish and maintain your organization’s culture
+Establish and maintain your organisation’s culture